Author: Sye Yehya

 The design stage

-Each design must first be created, usually by an artist.
+Each design is usually created by an artist.
 Once the design has been approved, a full sized model replica of the shade is made, usually from wood, although cardboard and plastic are used today.
 The model is then overlaid with thick paper or cloth soaked in resin or glue to stiffen it and the design overlaid onto it.
 Once dry it is removed and each piece is cut out, numbered and used as a template for each piece of glass that will be used in the manufacture.

 A good quality hand crafted glass Tiffany lamp will feel waxy and need cleaning off before first use.
-This is not a fault or production issue; rather it is evidence of an excellent product made in the traditional way.
+This is not a fault or production issue; rather it is a hallmark of traditional craftsmanship.

 There are six main design style categories, nature (Traditional), geometric (Art Deco), studio (Tiffany), Mackintosh inspired, Art Nouveau and Mission Style.
 I will deal with each in turn and give examples of each style.